-I am providing a copy of the Kansas Adult Education and Family Literacy State Act (AEFLA) Plan Extension: Fiscal Year 2014 for your review.
+I am providing a copy of the Kansas Adult Education and Family Literacy State Act (AEFLA) Plan Extension: Fiscal Year 2015 for your review.
 Because the Workforce Investment Act, Title II, Adult and Family Literacy Act (AEFLA) has not been reauthorized, states are required to submit extensions of their plans with annual performance targets in order to receive allocations under AEFLA.

-The U.S. Department of Education, Office of Vocational and Adult Education, also requires that the state plan extension be reviewed by the Governor and any comments made by him be submitted as an addendum to the state plan.
+The U.S. Department of Education, Office of Career, Technical, and Adult Education (OCTAE), also requires that the state plan extension be reviewed by the Governor and any comments made by him be submitted as an addendum to the state plan.
 I would appreciate a letter from you that confirms you have reviewed the Kansas State Plan Extension.

 I am proud to submit this plan for your review and comment because it supports one of the strongest adult basic education programs in the United States.
-In FY 2011, Kansas ranked in the top ten in all but two of eleven erformance indicators used by the Department of Education to measure program effectiveness.
+In FY 2013, Kansas ranked in the top ten in three indicators used by the Department of Education to measure program effectiveness: educational gain, attainment of a GED, and entering postsecondary education.
 Moreover, Kansas Adult Education programs advance the goals of the Road Map for Kansas by:

 - Helping adults without high school credentials transition to and succeed in post secondary education, thus contributing to gains in net personal income.
-Based on U.S. Census estimates, individuals with some college earn an average of \$4,290 per year more than high school graduates. - Improving the reading proficiency of adult learners, thus increasing the percentage of 4th graders reading at grade level and of high school graduates who are college ready.
+Based on U.S. Census estimates, on average, an individual with a high school diploma can expect to earn about \$10,386 more than a non-graduate. - Improving the reading proficiency of adult learners who are parents, thus increasing the percentage of 4th graders reading at grade level and of high school graduates who are college ready.
 A mother's reading skill is the greatest determinant of her children's success in school, outweighing other factors, like neighborhood and family income. - Preparing adults to earn GED® credentials and Kansas High School diplomas, thus building skills for college and the workplace.
-Adults who have not completed high school are more than twice as likely to live in poverty as high school graduates.
+The Kansas Board of Regents has named increasing postsecondary educational achievement as one of its strategic goals for 2020.

-Once you have reviewed this document and provided your response, we will submit it to the U.S. Department of Education as required.
-A fact sheet that provides a brief overview of the adult learners served and the impact of adult education in Kansas during FY 2012 is also enclosed.
+Once you have reviewed this document and provided your response, we will submit it to OCTAE at the U.S. Department of Education as required.
+A fact sheet that provides a brief overview of the adult learners served and the impact of adult education in Kansas during FY 2013 is also enclosed.